ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

-If you have installed *Sinergym* and *Sinergym extras*. **Google Cloud SDK must be linked with other python modules** in order to some functionality works in the future (for example, *Tensorboard*).
+If you have installed *Sinergym* and *Sinergym extras*. **Google Cloud SDK must be linked with other python modules** in order to some functionality works in the future.
 Please, execute the next in your terminal:

 .. code:: sh